-Goldman Sachs may, in its sole discretion, waive or reduce (or authorize an Intermediary to waive or reduce) the minimum investment requirement.
-In addition, an Intermediary may impose a higher minimum amount for an initial investment in Drexel Hamilton Class Shares, and may establish other requirements, such as a minimum account balance or a minimum amount for additional investments.
-An Intermediary may redeem Drexel Hamilton Class Shares held by noncomplying accounts, and may impose a charge for any special services.
+An Intermediary may, however, impose a different minimum amount for initial and additional investments in Preferred Shares, and may establish other requirements such as a minimum account balance.
+An Intermediary may redeem Preferred Shares held by non-complying accounts, and may impose a charge for any special services.